Integrity Monitor overview

 Integrity Monitor has built in integration with Trends for additional reporting of related data.
 Integrity Monitor features Trends boards that provide data visualization of Integrity Monitor concepts.

-The Integrity Monitor - Effectiveness board displays information about the effectiveness of Integrity Monitor based on change events on endpoints.
-The following panels are in the Integrity Monitor - Effectiveness board:
+The Integrity Monitor - Summary board displays information about the operationalization and effectiveness of Integrity Monitor based on change events on endpoints.
+The following panels are in the Integrity Monitor - Summary board: